Captured-Heart/Oremi-privacy-policy/privacy-policy.md

 If We need to rely on consent as a legal basis for processing Your information and Your country requires consent from a parent, We may require Your parent's consent before We collect and use that information.

 ### Links to Other Websites
 Our Service may contain links to other websites that are not operated by Us.
-If You click on a third party link, You will be directed to that third party's site.
+If You click on a third-party link, You will be directed to that third-party's site.
 We strongly advise You to review the Privacy Policy of every site You visit.

-We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.
+We have no control over and assume no responsibility for the content, privacy policies, or practices of any third party sites or services.
 ### Updates.
 We may change the Oremi App, including, without limitation, making improvements or alterations to functionalities, adding or removing features, and providing bug fixes and patches, with or without notice to You.
 Based on Your phone settings, when Your phone is connected to the internet.
 You may receive notice of or be prompted to download and install available updates.
 ### Changes to this Privacy Policy